Day trips from Madrid: Top 10 places to visit in one day

 Bus: €11 to €17 (2 hours and 5 minutes)

-Train via Madrid-Chamartin: €19 to €42 (2 hours and 17 minutes)Drive: €28 to €45 fuel cost (1 hour and 43 minutes)
+Train via Madrid-Chamartin: €19 to €42 (2 hours and 17 minutes)

 Cuenca is in Castile-La Mancha, across a steep spur with the Júcar and Huécar rivers below.
-When you go to Cuenca, you have to see the hanging houses.
+When at Cuenca, you have to see the hanging houses.
 These structures are very impressive as they are built right on the cliff’s edge.
 You can also admire the cathedral, the Museum of Spanish Abstract Art or walk around the Ciudad Encantada, a site where the rock formations have beautiful abstract shapes that create a magical landscape.

 8. Valencia